cornell-ece2300/ece2300-docs/docs/ece2300-lab1p1-display.md

  - `display-sim.v`: Simulator for five-bit numeric display

-The `_GL` suffix indicates that these hardware designs should be implemented using the gate-level or boolean logic equation layer of abstraction.
+The `_GL` suffix indicates that these hardware designs should be implemented using the logic gate or boolean equation layers of abstraction.
 This means students are only allowed to use these Verilog constructs in their Verilog hardware designs: